Calculate your daily Calorie requirements during breastfeeding.

-The calculator will calculate Basal Metabolic Rate (based on the above factors) - then add in the net amount of Calories required to support lactation.
-It is a net amount as it presumes that some of the energy requirements will be met using fat tissue stores.
+The calculator will calculate daily calorie needs for maintenance (based on the above factors) - then add in the energy cost of lactation.
+A factor of 15%is then subtracted.
 Therefore, gradual weight loss should occur (see more below).

 Additional energy needs for an exclusively breastfeeding woman are approximately 670 Calories per day .
 If gradual weight loss is required - a figure of an additional 500 Calories per day is recommended.

 Research of healthy breastfeeding women has shown that - while lactating - women have a greater energy output (~2718 Calories) than when lactation has ceased (~2528 Calories).
 This increase in energy output is from milk production - BMR (Basal Metabolic Rate) remains largely the same whether breastfeeding or not .

 Where energy input from diet is not enough, tissue stores will be mobilized.